Nithish-code17/BIOSYNC-Smart-Attendance-and-Analytical-Platform/README.md

 BIOSYNC is developed as an intelligent attendance automation platform for educational institutions.
 It connects biometric attendance data with automated processing tools and real-time reporting system
-The project focuses on accuracy, automation, reliability, and easy monitoring.
+The project focuses on accuracy, automation, reliabilityeasy monitoring.
 It helps institutions manage attendance data more efficiently by converting raw biometric logs into meaningful attendance summaries and reports.

 ---